rafaelkendrik/node-module-inject/README.md

   |--moduleTwo
 ```

-In this example, all `src` sub folder can be imported using [node-require-inject](https://github.com/rafaelkendrik/node-require-inject):
+In this example using [node-require-inject](https://github.com/rafaelkendrik/node-require-inject), all the sub folders of `src` are injected to node require() and can be imported using their aliases:

 ```js
 const ModuleOne = require('@ModuleOne')